The History of ASC

 Had Julie waited until Lauren was 21, she would have never met Phyllis.
 Five years after the reunion, when Lauren was 20, Phyllis passed away.
 Lauren died the next year in a tragic auto accident leaving a fifteen-month-old son.
 Now Julie is raising him and telling him stories about her daughter, the birth mom he will never know.
 She talks with love, respect and admiration about her, just as Julie did about Phyllis to Lauren.

-It is for these reasons that the Adoption Support Center has been and will continue to be a place where we advocate, support and guide adoptive parents, birth families, and adoptees through the adoption journey.
+It is for Julie and Lauren’s story, as well as thousands like theirs, that the Adoption Support Center has been and will continue to be a place where we advocate, support and guide adoptive parents, birth families, and adoptees through the adoption journey.
 No one should be alone like Julie and her husband were, or like Lauren’s birth mother was.
-We are here for the hard parts, the sad parts, the joy and all in-between.
+We are here for the hard parts, the sad parts, the joyful parts and all the in-between parts.

 We truly believe every adoptive family will be placed with the child they were meant to raise.
 We also believe that it’s not just our job to make sure that adoptive families will be good parents.
 It’s our job at ASC to make sure they will be great adoptive parents… which means honoring, respecting, and caring for their adoptee’s birth family.